 A golden girl gone blue.

 Karin Schubert’s face was made for the camera.
 With her perfect bone structure, cool demeanor and stunning eyes full of both strength and pain, she looked the epitome of a Hitchcock blonde.
 She came out of nowhere and sailed high into an international career opposite Richard Burton, Yves Montand and another tragic blonde star, Dalida.
 She gave fine performances in everything from period dramas to sexploitation classics.
-Talented and well-respected, Schubert shocked audiences when she abruptly moved into hardcore sex films in 1985 before vanishing from the public eye without a trace a decade later.
+After these successes, Schubert shocked audiences when she abruptly moved into hardcore sex films in 1985 before vanishing from the public eye without a trace a decade later.

 What would prompt an actress who appeared alongside international superstars to suddenly move into the no-holds-barred world of European pornography?
 A mid-life crisis?
 Turning 40 and wanting to feel sexy and desired?
 Those would be understandable motivations, but the truth is far more basic and twice as heartbreaking.
 It was the love of a mother for her child that turned a once flourishing film career into one of decline into hardcore sex and mental illness.